 By utilizing a reward system, not only will you see an improvement in overall morale but your original team members are going to experience a renewal of their competitive spirit.

-Combining fun, motivation and the drive to win into your office will not only break up the day but will also allow you to see what happens when your team members really push it to the limit.
+Combining fun, motivation, and the drive to win into your office will not only break up the day but will also allow you to see what happens when your team members really push it to the limit.

-The Psychology Behind Why Contests Work
+Why Do Contests Work

 Beginning with the early Greek Olympic Games to our ongoing nationwide obsession with football each Sunday, we thrive off of competition.